 Every year, it’s a tradition for my family to go for a day and fill up on the greasy delights and check out all the new baby livestock.
-As a regular fairgoer, I’m going to share a few of my tips and tricks on how to fully enjoy the Minnesota State Fair.
+I’ve been the fair 10 consecutive years in a row!

 At Cub Foods you can visit any customer service desk and purchase discount tickets for the State Fair.
 You can save a few buckets on each ticket if you purchase multiple days at a time.